Natashya Sheppard FdScCBT, DipCABT

 “As a devoted pet owner I am able to empathize with the issues that can arise from sharing your life with animals.
 Over the years I been fortunate enough to share my home with many different pets including dogs, cats, rabbits, rats and hamsters.
 My border collie “Jen” found me while I was volunteering with Border Collie rescue in Scotland and helped me to experience the ups and downs sometimes involved with taking on a rescue dog who has had a bad start in life.
 In my spare time I relax by taking my dogs for long walks in the countryside and carrying out agility and trick training with my Shetland Sheepdog “Joey”.

-To ensure Best Behaviour consistently offers the Best service Natashya keeps up to date with the latest news, methods and theories in the pet behaviour and training world.
+To ensure Best Behaviour consistently offers the Best service Natashya keeps up to date with the latest research, methods and theories in the pet behaviour and training world.
 She also attends courses, seminars and lectures to build upon her knowledge base to continue her professional development.

 *Membership of the CAPBT is solely by qualification with members having to pass the Centre of Applied Pet Ethology’s (COAPE), independently NOCN accredited Diploma in Practical Animal Behaviour and Training.